Westport Writers' Pitch & Publish Conference

 Genres: YA speculative fiction, literary fiction, upmarket/book club fiction, and narrative non-fiction in the cultural criticism, science, and history space

-Westport Writers’ Workshop Programming Director Liz Matthews discusses with literary agents everything you need to know about finding and working with a literary agent.
+Westport Writers’ Workshop Programming Director Liz Matthews discussed with literary agents everything you need to know about finding and working with a literary agent.

 Sterling Lord Literistic, Inc.